davidwrede/chef-web-docs-1/includes_ctl_chef/includes_ctl_chef_export_config.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ctl_chef_export_config

-The |client rb| file on that machine requires the following settings:
+The client.rb file on that machine requires the following settings:

 ``deployment_group``
    This setting should be set to ``'$POLICY_NAME-local'``.